 “Reaching the 100,000th listing landmark is an exciting measure of how far reaching our site has become.
 Being able to find a comfortable home away from home stocked with books, near a research institution or school, and within the cycles of an academic calendar is a unique and valuable service to scholars worldwide,” notes Conger.

 Academics, scholars, writers, artists, and friends are welcome to join the online listing community.
 Members can post their property for home rental, exchange, sitting or sharing and can also register as a home tenant and/or sitter.
 Searching for a match within a like-minded pool of individuals helps keep rents low and hospitality high.

 “Community, integrity, and privacy are important values to me,” says Conger.
 The site operates without ads or sharing information and no commission fees are collected.
-Instead, users making a successful match are asked to send contributions based on what they can afford.
-Conscientious members have sustained the site for 15 years.
+To maintain the low listing fees, members who make a successful match through the site pay a Made-a-Match Fee.
+Conscientious members have sustained the site this way for 15 years.